 One of those skills is working under pressure.

 - Set up a photographic studio with basic lighting,

 - Shoot upwards of a 1000 people, and

 - Have those prints on sale by the next morning.

-You quickly learn the best way to handle a camera for different situations.
+You quickly learn the best way to handle your camera in different situations.

-For example, on a studio shoot, you might have to set a fixed white balance.
-Shooting on the gangway in the morning you may have to constantly change the settings for fill-in flash as the light changes.
+For example, during a studio shoot, you might have to set a fixed white balance.
+While shooting on the gangway in the morning you may have to constantly change the settings for fill-in flash as the light changes.
 You may also learn various aspects of video production from shooting to editing.

 One important aspect you will learn is dealing with customers.
 Some cruise ship passengers can be a delight to work with, others can be frankly horrible.

-You have to be able to deal with them all in a polite a courteous way.
+You have to be able to deal with all of them in a polite a courteous way.
 This is a very good lesson for those setting up their own business in the future.
-For those that go on to manage the concession, there are excellent lessons in
+For those that go on to manage the concession, there are excellent lessons in: